rails/rails/guides/source/layouts_and_rendering.md

 ##### Template Inheritance

-Similarly to the Layout Inheritance logic, if a template or partial is not found in the conventional path, the controller will look for a template or partial to render in its inheritance chain.
+Similar to the Layout Inheritance logic, if a template or partial is not found in the conventional path, the controller will look for a template or partial to render in its inheritance chain.
 For example:

 ```ruby
 # in app/controllers/application_controller